The Real Estate M&A and Private Equity Review: Brazil

 - sometimes even a down payment.

-Typical non-binding documents executed at this stage are letters of intent or memoranda of understanding encompassing a limited number of rights and obligations of each party.
+Typical non-binding documents executed at this stage are letters of intent or memoranda of understanding that encompass a limited number of rights and obligations of each party.

 Purchase and sale commitment